"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom

 Breakdown of scales assessing attitudes, perceptions, feelings and/or behaviors toward technology as they appear in the reviewed studies.
 Similar to the breakdown of models, the present lists supports the thesis outlined in the third gap identified in the literature: the lack of homogeneity in the assessment of perceptions and the need for standardization in how perceptions are evaluated.

 In addition to theoretical frameworks, several studies have assessed perceptions of LLM-based tutors using existing scales, either fully or partially:

-\textbf{Relevance of Science Education (ROSE)} The Relevance of Science Education (ROSE) questionnaire \cite{schreiner2004sowing} is a research instrument created as part of an international comparative project meant to shed light on students’ experiences, interests, priorities, images and perceptions that are relevant to the learning of science and technology and their attitudes towards these subjects.
+\paragraph{Relevance of Science Education (ROSE)}\cite{schreiner2004sowing} is a research instrument created as part of an international comparative project meant to shed light on students’ experiences, interests, priorities, images and perceptions that are relevant to the learning of science and technology and their attitudes towards these subjects.
 The questionnaire contains 247 questions across 10 sections and assesses students' interest in, attitude towards, and experiences in science and technology, as well as their opinion about environmental challenges and career aspirations.